johnhenry/antisocial-network/docs/commands.md

 Arguments:

 - `<url>`: The URL to navigate to
-- `--force`: Force navigation to the URL without popup
+- `--force`: Force navigation to the URL, bypassing popup

 ## Notes